 It is vital that companies manufacturing weighing equipment for the food industry ensure that the products they supply comply with best practices and meet strict legislative requirements.
-On a food production line, fast and accurate checkweighing is vital to a company’s bottom line – the visibility of weighing data and statistics can help maximize performance and profitability – but the equipment chosen must meet stringent design requirements when it comes to construction and ease of cleaning.
+On a food production line, fast and accurate checkweighing is vital to a company’s bottom line.
+The visibility of weighing data and statistics can help maximize performance and profitability.
+However, the equipment chosen must meet stringent design requirements when it comes to construction and ease of cleaning.

 Equipment used in the food processing industry must be able to withstand rigorous wash-down procedures.
 Designed specifically to kill micro-organisms and bacteria, this heavy duty cleaning process typically uses high temperature, high pressure jet sprays and detergents.

 The combination of water, chemicals, high pressures and temperatures used in this cleaning process can prove fatal for electronic circuits and instrumentation.
-The Ingress Protection (IP) rating system is an internationally recognized scale that relates to proven protection against environmental factors such as liquids and solids.
-A product with the highest rating available, IP69K, offers complete assurance that it has been subjected to a challenging set of tests to ensure protection against penetration of high pressure, high temperature water and dust particles – making it ideal for use in conditions where equipment must be carefully sanitized.
+The Ingress Protection (IP) rating system is an internationally recognized scale.
+It relates to proven protection against environmental factors such as liquids and solids.
+A product with the highest rating available, IP69K, offers complete assurance that it has been subjected to testing.
+These tests ensure protection against penetration of high pressure, high temperature water and dust particles.
+This makes it ideal for use in conditions where equipment must be carefully sanitized.

-In the food industry, equipment such as checkweighing scales may be subject to rapid temperature change, whether due to operating conditions or washdown procedures.
-Extremes of temperature inside and outside the enclosure can result in expansion and contraction of gases, which in turn can lead to moisture and humidity becoming trapped inside.
+In the food industry, equipment such as checkweighing scales may be subject to rapid temperature change.
+This may be due to operating conditions or washdown procedures.
+Extremes of temperature inside and outside the enclosure can result in expansion and contraction of gases.
+This in turn can lead to moisture and humidity becoming trapped inside.

-While high impact plastic that resists expansion, contraction and subsequent condensation build-up is one commonly used solution, stainless steel offers increased resistance to cracking, offering manufacturers a more durable, more hygienic solution.
-The issue of condensation can be overcome by using specially designed Gore® Vent valve that helps to neutralize the pressures between the inside and outside of the enclosure while also keeping moisture out.
+High impact plastic that resists expansion, contraction and subsequent condensation build-up is one commonly used solution.
+However, stainless steel offers increased resistance to cracking, offering manufacturers a more durable, more hygienic solution.
+The issue of condensation can be overcome by using a specially designed Gore® Vent valve.
+This valve helps to neutralize the pressures between the inside and outside of the enclosure while also keeping moisture out.

 Checkweighers are often used to weigh unpacked, raw foods such as meat and dairy.
-It is vital that areas of a checkweigher that come into contact with food are constructed of a suitable non-toxic material, which is unlikely to break or fracture.
-Equally, joints, rivets, screws and dead spaces must be minimized in order to provide an easy to clean surface and reduce the possibility of food becoming trapped and posing a hygiene risk.
+It’s vital that areas of a checkweigher that come into contact with food are constructed of a suitable non-toxic material.
+It should also be unlikely to break or fracture.
+Equally, joints, rivets, screws and dead spaces must be minimized to provide an easy to clean surface.
+It will also reduce the possibility of food becoming trapped and posing a hygiene risk.

 Stainless steel is undoubtedly the material of choice for the construction of food processing equipment.
 Weighing equipment should be no exception.
 Its durability, resistance to corrosion, non-absorbent finish, tolerance to extremes of temperature – and the fact that there is no reaction between the metal and food – makes it an obvious choice.

-The main food contact areas, where raw food comes in to contact with the stainless steel, should have a fine brush finish designed to remove any impurities on the surface of the stainless steel.
+The main food contact areas are where raw food comes in to contact with the stainless steel.
+They should have a fine brush finish designed to remove any impurities on the surface of the stainless steel.
 As an additional measure, the metal should be treated to further smooth and polish the peaks found within the surface.
-The ideal finish is under Ra 0.8 μm, as specified within National Sanitation Foundation, American National Standards Institute and European Hygienic Engineering and Design Group criteria.
+The ideal finish is under Ra 0.8 μm.
+This is as specified within National Sanitation Foundation, American National Standards Institute and European Hygienic Engineering and Design Group criteria.

-The rougher the finish of a surface, the easier it is for food to cling to it – allowing micro-organisms hide within the grain and start to take hold.
+The rougher the finish of a surface, the easier it is for food to cling to it.
+This would allow micro-organisms to hide within the grain and take hold.
 Using a fine grain brush finish results in a piece of equipment that is far easier to clean.

 The process of welding two pieces of stainless steel together can have implications for the corrosion resistance of the metal.
-Ideally, the surfaces of your equipment/scale should be continuously welded within an inert gas atmosphere – helping to ensure that the metal remains corrosion and crack resistant and that there are no edges or unlevelled surfaces that could trap food particles or impede cleaning.
+Ideally, the surfaces of your equipment/scale should be continuously welded within an inert gas atmosphere.
+This helps to ensure that the metal remains corrosion and crack resistant.
+Also that there are no edges or unlevelled surfaces that could trap food particles or impede cleaning.

 Areas of the product that have internal corners and angles of less than 135° – and which come into contact with food – should have a smooth, rounded finish to minimize food trap areas.